-Mound was the nation's first postwar U.S. Atomic Energy Commission (AEC) site to be constructed.
-It was established to consolidate and continue the polonium work conducted at the Dayton Project for the Manhattan Project.
+The Mound Plant was located in Miamisburg, Ohio and encompassed approximately 305 acres, which included an unused south area (Mound Fact Book, 1985).
+Mound was the nation's first postwar U.S. Atomic Energy Commission (AEC) site to be constructed and was originally established to consolidate and continue the polonium work conducted at the Dayton Project for the Manhattan Project.
 Construction began in 1946, with polonium processing becoming operational in February 1949.
-There were originally 14 buildings with 360,000 square feet of space.
+Originally, there were 14 buildings with 360,000 square feet of space.
+For the periods under evaluation, the Mound Plant workforce consisted of approximately 1800 workers during the latter part of 1972 (Annual Summary, 1972) and approximately 1600-1700 workers during the 1975-1976 time frame (Annual Report, 1976; Monthly Reports, 1977).
+Figure 4-1 shows the Mound Plant circa 1972.